Z2Data's SCRM Platform

 For example, the Food and Drug Administration (FDA) currently limits the types of PFAS that can be used in food contact products, although it doesn’t limit the amount of PFAS in those products.

-2. A ban with use-specific, time-limited derogations
+2. A ban with use-specific, time-limited derogations.

 Which PFAS Are Being Regulated

-The Center for Disease and Control Prevention identifies over 9,000 types of PFAS while the EPA recognizes over 14,000 in total.
+Getting a full list of PFAS is more complicated than you might think.
+The Center for Disease and Control Prevention identifies over 9,000 types of PFAS, while the EPA recognizes over 14,000 in total.
 Meanwhile, ECHA mentions over 10,000 potential PFAS that are at risk under the proposed regulation.

 1. Perfluorooctanoic acid (PFOA)